In this short tutorial we’ll show you how you can implement search bars, pill filters and manipulate the data you show to your users in general.

 To explain you how filtering works in weave.ly we’ll be using an example.
-Figure 1 shows the example’s design in Figma.
+The figure below shows the example’s design in Figma.
 Concretely, the example contains two important parts.
 First, a component defining a card which is used to populate a list of cards at the bottom of the white frame.
 This list of cards will contain our data which we’ll search and filter.
 Second, a search bar which we will use to search the cards.

 Tagging the Example in the Plugin

-Using the weave.ly plugin we tagged the frame containing the cards with the List functionality and the text layer containing “Search” with the Text Input functionality (see Figure 2 and 3).
+Using the weave.ly plugin we tagged the frame containing the cards with the List functionality and the text layer containing “Search” with the Text Input functionality.

 Example in the Flow Editor

 Our example has been setup in the weave.ly flow editor as follows.
-First, a table has been created which contains example data, as shown in Figure 4.
+First, a table has been created which contains example data, as shown below.

-Moreover, we’ve already linked our table to our list of cards as shown in Figure 5.
+Moreover, we’ve already linked our table to our list of cards as shown in the figure below.
 Concretely, we mapped the Initials, Name and Title columns in the table to their corresponding Figma layers in the card design.

-The result of this example setup is shown in Figure 6.
+The result of this example setup is shown in the gif below.
 Our list of cards is correctly populated with the data, but it is not yet searchable.

 Making our List of Cards Searchable